exploiitm/blog/content/writeups/Guild_Selection_CTF/ocaptainmycaptain.md

 		open 5d/9d/9d/lol.png

-This is definetly `hydra`!
+This is definitely `hydra`!
 Now, if you know about password cracking then you'd know that **hydra** is a pretty popular tool in that field.
 However, in this case, its not meant for that.
 This is another grep search! (again, you might be tempted to "crack" png file using hydra somehow, but you'll soon learn its not worth it).

 		grep -ir hydra .